zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/tfm_fwu_service.rst

 Description
 ^^^^^^^^^^^
-Bootloader related initialization for the firmware update, such as reading some necessary shared data from the memory if needed.
+Bootloader related initialization for the firmware update.
+It reads some necessary shared data from the memory if needed.
+It initializes the flash drivers defined in FLASH_DRIVER_LIST.
+Platform can define FLASH_DRIVER_LIST in flash_layout.h to overload the default driver list.

 Parameters
 ^^^^^^^^^^